Mazatlán News and Current Events

 El Debate has long reached out to digital news readers, and has offered apps for iPhone, Android and Blackberry devices since 2011.

-El Sol de Mazatlan is a long-established news source covering Mazatlan.
+El Sol de Mazatlan is a long-established and highly popular news source covering Mazatlan.

 Part of the huge Organización Editorial Mexicana -- the largest print media company in Mexico and the largest newspaper publisher in Latin America -- El Sol de Mazatlan benefits from the deep reporting resources of its parent company.